COVID-19 - Homeless self-assessment and advice

 There is always help and support available.
 But always remember if you choose to leave home without preparation, you may find yourself in a worse situation.

 If you are under 18, the council has a legal duty to support you.
-This will be through Essex County Council's, children’s social services - a link is in the Related Content section.
+This will be through Essex County Council's children’s social services.
 If you have been asked to leave by family or friends and you have nowhere else to go, you should contact Social Care as soon as possible.
-A link is in the Related Content section.

 A joint assessment will be carried out by a social worker, and a Housing Options Officer.
 They will discuss with you, your housing options and any support needs.